-Before reading this page make sure you know how to work out the basic shapes of molecules using the VSEPR model and you know how to find lone pairs in simple molecules.
+Before reading this page make sure you know how to work out the basic shapes of molecules using the VSEPR model and it may help if you review this page which looks at how lone pairs affect tetrahedral shaped molecules: lone pairs in simple molecules.
+This page will look at how lone pairs of electrons affect the shapes of trigonal bipyramidal molecules.

 Shapes of trigonal bipyramidal molecules with lone pairs

-since there are two different positions available in these molecules; that is the axial and the
+since there are two different positions available in these molecules where the lone pair could be placed; that is the axial and the

 equatorial

 positions.
-So if a tbp molecule has a lone pair of electrons will they go into
+So if a tbp molecule has a lone pair of electrons will it go into

 the axial or the equatorial position?
 Now